inforkgodara/store-pos/README.md

 # Store POS
 This is simple pos (point of sale) software for retail/wholesale store which is developed in java JavaFx.
 Purchase, sale, and inventory modules are completed and finance module may be developed later once get time.
 I also looking for a java open source contributor who can help us to develop a complete product of accounting and finance erp.

+## Demo
+* Video clip on demonstration: https://youtu.be/oxlqqS6dpbA

 ### Note: If this project helped you kindly don't forget to give this repository a star that motivates me to work further and improve this project.
 I am trying too hard to get this project done somehow every weekend.

 ## Prerequisites